 What are bad recommendations you hear in your profession or area of expertise?

 That we need to motivate and lead.
-This is flat out wrong since leadership is broken everywhere after all the annual investments of $170 billion.
-But we actually need is an inspiration.
+This is flat-out wrong since leadership is broken everywhere after all the annual investments of $170 billion.
+What we actually need is an inspiration.
 See my vlog: Secretan VLOG #3A – YouTube

 Tell me about one of the darker periods you’ve experienced in life.
 How you came out of it and what you learned from it?

 My wife and soulmate passed away in 2014.
 For a long time, my heart was broken.
 It still is, but it’s been put back together again.
 While I usually write books about leadership, I decided to write a book about our love story – it’s called, “A Love Story – An Intensely Personal Memoir” and ended up winning more awards than the previous 21 books I’ve written.

 What is one thing that you do that you feel has been the biggest contributor to your success so far?